 It might take a while to cook, but it doesn’t take much effort.
 Just slice tomatoes in two and place them on a baking tray, skin-side down.
-Add a piece of garlic on the tomatoes and top them with olive oil and vinegar.
+Add a piece of garlic to the tomatoes and top them with olive oil and vinegar.

-Last, sprinkle a bit of sugar, salt and pepper.
+Last, sprinkle a bit of sugar, salt, and pepper.
 Roast in the oven for an hour.
 What you get are sweet and juicy tomatoes with a beautiful char on the outside.

 This last topping is perfect for fruit-filled Pierogies.
 Sprinkle some powdered sugar on your sweet perogies and add a dollop of butter and whipped cream.

 These simple additions will take your humble pierogi to a whole new level of deliciousness!
 You can also add some chocolate shavings for added aesthetic and flavor.